-This Instant Pot Chicken and Rice Soup is so unbelievably delicious and hearty, you won't believe it's made in one pot!
-The combination of chicken, rice, and veggies is a classic meal that everyone loves.
+This pressure cooker hearty soup is an unbelievably delicious and easy recipe; you won't believe it's made in one pot!
+The combination of chicken, rice, and veggies is a classic meal everyone loves.

-The Instant Pot makes it easy to make this soup in just minutes, with no fuss or mess.
-This recipe is sure to become a regular part of your dinner rotation!
+This Instant Pot chicken soup is ready in minutes, with no fuss or mess.
+One of my favorite instant pot soup recipes that will become a regular part of your dinner rotation!

 Jump to:

-- All the ingredients used in this recipe are affordable, so you can make a big batch without breaking the bank.
+- Made with simple ingredients found in your local grocery store.
+This recipe is affordable, so you can make a big batch without breaking the bank.

-It's a great way to get everyone in your family eating their vegetables!
+It's a great way to get everyone in your family to eat their vegetables!
 And best of all, it tastes amazing.
 This is one soup you won't be able to get enough of!

 📝 Ingredients